 UPDATE 19-April-2022: TSWs are surface spill spillways and pose a higher safety risk without having a means to remotely close them in an emergency.
 As Crane 6 does not have any remote-control capabilities, it can no longer be relied upon to operate the TSW in spillbay 19 remotely if an emergency closure is needed.
 To solve this safety issue, the hoist from Spillway Bay 16 will be moved to bay 19 to allow remote controlling of the TSW and we will then move crane 6 to manually operate Spillway Bay 16 in the same manner as spillway gates 2 & 6.
 The hoist for spillbay 16 is the logical choice at this time due to an initial concurrence by Ryan Laughery, that spillbay 16 would cause minimal negative impact to the spill patterns if set at a static opening as Spillway Gates 2 & 6 are.

-Proposed Change: Set the spill gates in bays 2, 6, and 191, at the locations of spillway cranes 6 and 7, to a static opening of gate step 4 or 6.
+Proposed Change: Set the spill gates in bays 2, 6, and 16, at the locations of spillway cranes 6 and 7, to a static opening of gate step 4 or 6.
 The cranes cannot be operated remotely.
 If changes are required, a crane operator will be called in to adjust the gates on a limited basis.
-Spillbay 6 will be set to an opening of step 6 during spring spill and step during summer spill .
+Spillbays 6 and 16 will be set to an initial opening of step 6 during spring spill and step 4 during summer spill unless otherwise specified.

 See modified spill pattern tables on the pages below.